marian-schulz/ABC2M21/DOCUMENTATION.md

 Notes:
 * Musescore3 ignores the 'slash' attribut in xml imports.
 * The parser requires a main note for grace notes
-* The tune 'Athol Brose' demonstrates gracing on the Highland pipes. (tunes section)

 Todo:
 * Chords for grace notes